WordPress on CloudMagnus

 Common WordPress issues

-"There has been a critical error"
+"There has been a critical error on this website"

 Can't upload large files